 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor decide what kind of treatment is best and may help predict a patient's prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor decide what kind of treatment is best and may help predict a patient's prognosis.
+There are different stage descriptions for different types of cancer.

 BCLC staging system

 For HCC, doctors often use the Barcelona Clinic Liver Cancer (BCLC) system to describe the cancer and recommend treatment, which are described in more detail in Treatment Options.
 The BCLC system categorizes HCC based on characteristics of the tumor, liver function, performance status, and cancer-related symptoms.

 Very early stage.
 The tumor is smaller than 2 cm.
 There is no increased pressure in the portal vein.
 Bilirubin levels are normal.
 Surgery is usually recommended.

 Early stage.
 The tumor is smaller than 5 cm.
 Liver function varies.
 There may be no increased pressure in the portal vein, increased portal vein pressure and normal bilirubin levels, or increased portal vein pressure and increased bilirubin levels.
 People with early-stage disease may be candidates for a liver transplant, surgery, or radiofrequency ablation (RFA).

 Intermediate stage.
 The tumor may be large or there may be multiple tumors.
 Doctors usually recommend regional therapies, such as transarterial chemoembolization.

 Advanced stage.
 The tumor has invaded the portal vein or spread to other parts of the body, such as the lungs and bones.
 Doctors usually recommend targeted therapy.